fifth-postulate/crochet-workshop/workshop/guide/src/tools/lingo.md

 * A number, indicating the number of stitches in the row once finished.

-The number of stitches in the pattern serves as a sort of check digit to signal if you made a mistake some were along the row.
+The number of stitches in the pattern serves as a sort of check digit to signal if you made a mistake somewhere along the row.

 For a for a formal grammar see the appendices.

 ## Assembly
-Often a pattern consists of discreet parts.
-Two legs, two wings, the main body and the head could have been crochet individually and need to be sewn together to form a chicken, for example.
+Often a pattern consists of discrete parts.
+Two legs, two wings, the main body and the head could have been crocheted individually and need to be sewn together to form a chicken, for example.

-With broad strokes this is what a pattern is.
+With broad strokes this is what a croechet pattern is.
 A description how to create a certain project.